kolaowalska/dwindle/README.md

 ~~~
 the plugin's parent directory is automatically added to `sys.path`, so any local imports inside the plugin resolve relative to its own location regardless of where `graph-reduce` is invoked from.

-### algorithm agnosticism
-it makes no difference whether the operation is removing edges, merging nodes, or reweighting the entire graph; as long as the algorithm follows the `GraphTransform` interface, it can be plugged into the pipeline without changing a single line of core code.

-### dynamic metric discovery
-adding a new metric requires only creating a single new file, and the system automatically discovers new metrics at runtime using a scanning decorator. this makes it trivial to add new evaluation criteria with progressing research needs.

-### interchangeable storage
-the current system uses an in-memory storage for speed and demo purposes, but the architecture is decoupled such that swapping to a SQL database or a specialized graph database (like Neo4j) requires only changing the `Repository` implementation, while the rest of the logic remains untouched.

-### future directions
-this project is designed to eventually support adapting reduction strategies in dynamic graphs and automating the selection of reduction techniques based on graph topology for machine learning integration.